rikosintie/Discovery/Helper-scripts.md

 ### The ports in use report

-This script creates a simple text file with the name format of hostname-Port-data.txt.
+This script creates a simple text file with the filename format of hostname-Port-data.txt.
 For example:

 `Procurve-2920-48-Port-data.txt`